richardcornish/richlearnspythonthehardway/README.md

 ## Install

 You can create a similar diary of trauma by [forking this repository](https://help.github.com/articles/fork-a-repo/).
 Replace Rich-specific bits as necessary.
+I typically install projects to `~/Sites`, but is by no means required.

 ```
 mkvirtualenv lpthw